Serving Eden, Meldrim, Bloomingdale, Pooler, Rincon, Guyton, and Pembroke, GA

 Air conditioning has been a standard feature in southeast Georgia homes for years.
 The months of oppressive heat and humidity make it a requirement for comfort in our homes.
 But if you find yourself needing to install an air conditioning system, call the residential HVAC company residents have called for years, Gordon’s Heating & Air.

 Split (Ductless) System

-A split system AC is often found in homes where many window AC units are or would be used, or a new home addition.
-Also known as ductless systems, a split system has a wall-mounted indoor unit which works with a compressor installed outdoors.
+A split system AC is often found in homes where many window AC units are or would be used, or new home addition.
+Also known as ductless systems, a split system has a wall-mounted indoor unit that works with a compressor installed outdoors.
 Without required ductwork to function, a split system is very energy efficient.

 With central air conditioning, cool air circulates through your home using supply and return ducts.
-As the air warms again during circulation, it leaves through the return ducts and the cycle repeats.
+As the air warms again during circulation, it leaves through the return ducts, and the cycle repeats.
 Central AC is either a split-system or packaged unit.

 As the name implies, all major parts of the air conditioner are packaged in one location with a packaged system.
 The cabinet housing everything is either on the roof or on a concrete slab next to the home’s foundation.
 Since packaged systems usually have electric heating coils or a natural gas furnace, they end the need for a separate furnace.

 Like its ductless counterpart, a split-system central AC has the condenser and compressor located outside while the evaporator is indoors.
 Many of these systems house a furnace or indoor heat pump.